AFA 419 Home Page

 How does “Bud” West fit into the AFA Mission?

 Also, “Bud” West has established working relationships with the Challenger Learning Center and the National High Magnetic Field Laboratory here in Tallahassee.
 On separate occasions, “Bud” West has hosted very productive semi-annual meetings for the five Northwest Florida AFA Area chapters using the superb facilities of each organization.
-These meetings were very successful and showcased premier facilities that can be directly linked to the Air Force Association’s goal of advancing aerospace education through emphasis on mathematics and science.
-We strive to maintain these relationships.
+These meetings were very successful and showcased premier facilities that can be directly linked to the Air Force Association’s goal of advancing aerospace education through emphasis on science, technology, engineering and mathematics.
+We are always looking for new members with new ideas, not only to build on and nurture these mutually beneficial relationships, but to seek out and develop new collaborative relationships.

 Back to Contents